Helicobasidium: Violet root rot: hosts and symptoms

+Violet root rot can infect a wide range of commercial crops, including apple (Malus domestica), mulberry (Morus spp), grape (Vitus spp), potato (Solanum tuberosum), plum (Prunus spp), tea, beets, soy, and cotton.
+It can also infect many more host plants and is not selective.

+Violet root rot: disease cycle

-Helicobasidium longisporum is a soil borne pathogen.
+Helicobasidium species are soil borne pathogens.
 The pathogen overwinters both as sclerotia and via mycelium; basidiospores are not known to play a significant role in the disease cycle.
-Fall sclerotia production is initiated by nutrient deficits, in the early growing season when the host and moisture are present again the sclerotia will resume growth and infection of the host.
+Autumn sclerotia production is initiated by nutrient deficits; in the early growing season when the host and moisture are present again the sclerotia will resume growth and infection of the host.
 Sclerotia are dispersed through movement in irrigation or rain water, particularly of note where flood irrigation is used.
-H. longisporum will grow as an independent, whitish mycelium for the first part of the growing season, gradually darkening from pink to a dark violet brown as infection progresses mid-season.
+Helicobasidium species will grow as an independent, whitish mycelium for the first part of the growing season, gradually darkening from pink to a dark violet brown as infection progresses mid-season.

-Infection occurs via an external infection cushion from which penetrating hyphae infest the lamellae of root tissues, where it causes damage.
-The dark pigment found in H. longisporum is helicobasidin and can be toxic to some plants and microorganisms.
+Infection occurs via an external infection cushion from which penetrating hyphae infest the lamellae of root tissues, where they cause damage.
+The dark pigment found in Helicobasidium species is helicobasidin and can be toxic to some plants and microorganisms.